‘Young And The Restless’ Spoilers: Victor Behind Murder Plot? Teases Adam Is Alive And Returning

 Adam is alive

-Teasers suggest that Adam is hiding out in Canada as a way to protect his wife and their son, planning on a way to come back to his real life in a way that could keep his family out of danger.
+Teasers suggest that Adam is hiding out in Canada as a way to protect his wife and their son, planning a way to come back to his real life in a way that could keep his family out of danger.

 Will Adam put the pieces together and realize that his father played a huge role in planning out his death?